ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Lock player when interacting with tagged tiles + navis
   - (When map format is adjusted to have this information)
+- Tagged warp tiles
+  - Link to other servers or locations on the same server.
+  - Should be optional so scripts can take full control.

 ## Building